SAP-samples/teched2023-AD264/exercises/ex2/README.md

 ## Add Integration Package

-Luckily, you don't need to implement the integration from scratch, but you can use a integration package.
+Luckily, you don't need to implement the integration to SAP S/4HANA from scratch, but you can use an integration package.<br>
-It could come from any provider: SAP, partners, a team in your company etc.
+Such packages could come from any provider: SAP, partners, a team in your company etc.  They can be a published to npmjs.com or provided as simple tar files from a remote file server, or a local folder.

+For expediency, we use a `git` dependency to a branch in this repo as source of the package.

 👉 In the terminal, run this to download the package: